 When applying to St. Peter's University, it's important to note the application deadline is rolling.
-Scores for either the ACT or SAT test are due August 1.
-It is less selective, with an acceptance rate of 67.0 percent.
+It is less selective, with an acceptance rate of 60.6 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at St. Peter's University is 12:1, and the school has 60.3 percent of its classes with fewer than 20 students.
-The most popular majors at St. Peter's University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Biological and Biomedical Sciences; Social Sciences; and Homeland Security, Law Enforcement, Firefighting and Related Protective Services.
-The average freshman retention rate, an indicator of student satisfaction, is 75.0 percent.
+The student-faculty ratio at St. Peter's University is 12:1, and the school has 67.5 percent of its classes with fewer than 20 students.
+The most popular majors at St. Peter's University include: Business, Management, Marketing, and Related Support Services; Biological and Biomedical Sciences; Health Professions and Related Programs; Liberal Arts and Sciences, General Studies and Humanities; and Homeland Security, Law Enforcement, Firefighting and Related Protective Services.
+The average freshman retention rate, an indicator of student satisfaction, is 74.8 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|